yactouat/pips_channel_personal-website_api/README.md

 - you will need a service account key JSON file, you can create one in the GCP IAM and Admin section of the console
 - next, you'll need to create a secret in the Github repo settings, with the name `GCP_CREDENTIALS` and the value being the content of the JSON file; if you're unsure what service account to use, check out the YAML definition of your Cloud Run service in the GCP console, it should be listed there
-- you can also specify env vars for region, port, etc., check out <https://docs.github.com/en/actions/learn-github-actions/contexts#vars-context> and the `./.github/workflows/cd.yml` file for more info
+- you will also need specify sensitive and non-sensitive env vars for service name, region, port, etc., check out <https://docs.github.com/en/actions/learn-github-actions/contexts#vars-context> and the `./.github/workflows/cd.yml` file for more info

 ## Contribution guidelines